daliwangi/markets/README.md

 or move them to the /bin folder or some other folder under your PATH.

 -------------------------------------------------------------------------------------------------
-Uma doação de uns bitcents será uma surpresa muito boa!
+Uma doação de uns bitcoins será uma surpresa muito boa!

 	Give me a nickle! =)